All Episodes

 You want to be a part of the program.

-All right, we gotta go to our buddy Tavaris.
+All right, we got to go to our buddy Tavares.

-I guess we can't play the music anymore because of uh the mass of legal fees that the band Tavaris wants to charge me for playing the stupid song more than a woman.
+I guess we can't play the music anymore because of the massive legal fees that the band Tavares wants to charge me for playing the stupid song More Than a Woman.

-Lawyers for all musicians won't let us play their songs except Florida Georgia Line, which gave us direct permission to play anything we want, and we love Florida Georgia Line.
+Lawyers for all musicians won't let us play their songs except Florida, Georgia Lion, which gave us direct permission to play anything we want.

 They're our buddies.